getify/You-Dont-Know-JS/async & performance/apB.md

 The concreteness of relationship comes from the nature of how ES6 generators are used to produce synchronous-looking actions that under the covers can indeed either be synchronous or (more likely) asynchronous.

-In other words, two concurrently running generators can appear to synchronously message one to the other while preserving the fundamental asynchrony of the system because the generator's code is paused (aka "blocked") waiting on resumption of the asynchronous action.
+In other words, two or more concurrently running generators can appear to synchronously message each other while preserving the fundamental asynchrony of the system because each generator's code is paused (aka "blocked") waiting on resumption of an asynchronous action.

 How does this work?